The New Recruiting Environment: How to Navigate Unprecedented Challenges

 Higher Education is playing an important part in curtailing the spread of COVID-19 by closing campuses across the country and swiftly pivoting to online learning.
 The impact of these health and safety measures on colleges and universities is extensive and developing, but for Admissions Offices, these precious months to secure commitments have become even more precious as on-campus visits, large events, and in-person gatherings are on pause.

-Even as the industry evolves to this new normal, admitted students will still choose a college for the fall.
+Even as the industry evolves to this new normal, admitted students will still choose a college.
 Decisions may be extended or made without returning to campus, but decisions will come.
-As a resource to you, Paskill Stapleton & Lord enrollment marketing consultants offer their guidance on recruiting during the outbreak.
+As a resource to you, Paskill Stapleton & Lord enrollment marketing consultants offer their guidance on recruiting during a pandemic.